ArtifexSoftware/MuPDF.NET/docs/api/page.rst

       :arg Rect rect: the rectangle into which the text should be inserted.
 Text is automatically wrapped to a new line at box width.
 Lines not fitting into the box will be invisible.

       :arg string text: the text.
 May contain any mixture of Latin, Greek, Cyrillic, Chinese, Japanese and Korean characters.
 The respective required font is automatically determined.
-      :arg float fontSize: the :data:`fontsize`.
+      :arg float fontSize: the :data:`fontSize`.
 Default is 12.
       :arg str fontName: the font name.
         Accepted alternatives are "Cour", "TiRo", "ZaDb" and "Symb".
         The name may be abbreviated to the first two characters, like "Co" for "Cour".